What Exactly Happens When You Eat Weed? (Scientifically Speaking)

 Fresh cannabis contains Tetrahydrocannabinolic acid (THCA), which must be activated with heat through a process called decarboxylation.
 Only then will it become the psychoactive molecule, THC.
 When making something like special brownies at home, decarboxylation is the step in the recipe when you lightly toast the chopped up marijuana in an oven before extracting it into oil or butter.

-Our peak blood THC level is lower after eating cannabis than after smoking or vaping; however, our overall 11-OH-THC/THC ratios are higher.
+Our peak blood THC level is lower after we eat weed than after smoking or vaping.
+However, our overall 11-OH-THC/THC ratios are higher.
 So now there is a hyper-potent THC molecule lighting up our neurons in a much larger quantity than regular THC.
 Scientists haven’t cracked the code of why 11-OH-THC differs in effect.
 What we do know is that edibles are an economical way of medicating and an excellent method for staying high longer.